celestiaorg/celestia-app/x/qgb/README.md

 - No valset exist in store, so a new valset will be created.
 This happens mostly after genesis, or after a hard fork.
 - The current block height is the last unbonding height, i.e. when a validator is leaving the validator set.
 A new valset will need to be created to accommodate that change.
 - A significant power difference happened since the last valset.
 This could happen if a validator has way more staking power or the opposite.
-The significant power difference threshold is defined by the constant `SignificantPowerDifferenceThreshold`, and it is set to 5% currently.
+The significant power difference threshold is defined by the constant `SignificantPowerDifferenceThreshold`, and is set to 5% currently.

 #### New data commitment creation